Improving Hip Fracture Outcomes Using Data

 Clinical Lead for the Challenge

-The Clinical Lead for this innovation challenge is Dr Andrew J Hall, SORT-IT & SHFA Research Fellow and Specialty Registrar for Trauma & Orthopaedic Surgery at NHS Lothian.
-Andrew is also the Deputy Chair of the Scottish Hip Fracture Audit (SHFA) Research Group, a Clinical Teaching Fellow at NHS Lothian and Clinical Tutor Associate at the University of Edinburgh.
+The Clinical Lead for this innovation challenge is Professor Alasdair MacLullich, and co-Clinical Lead Dr Andrew Hall.
+Alasdair is the Head of Department in Geriatric Medicine at the Usher Institute, ERI Ortho-Geriatrician Consultant at NHS Lothian, and Chair of the Scottish Hip Fracture Audit Steering Group.
+Andrew is a SORT-IT & SHFA Research Fellow and Specialty Registrar for Trauma & Orthopaedic Surgery at NHS Lothian, Deputy Chair of the Scottish Hip Fracture Audit (SHFA) Research Group, a Clinical Teaching Fellow at NHS Lothian, and Clinical Tutor Associate at the University of Edinburgh.

 - Optimise the complex care pathway for hip fracture patients according to national care standards.